reTHINK-project/dev-service-framework/README.md

 ###### <a id="encode">Encode</a>

-In this repository, we have some tasks which can help you.
-If you need change some resource file, like an Hyperty or ProtoStub, and load it to the Hyperties.json or ProtoStubs.json, run the following command, and answer to the questions;
+This task is used to provision different types of resources in the Local Catalogue including in Hyperties, ProtoStubs, IdP Proxies and Object DataSchemas, which are encoded in the "descriptors" dir at Hyperties.json, ProtoStubs.json, IDPProxies.json and DataSchemas.json, respectively.
+During the process, task also converts from ES6 to ES5 and encode it in a base64 format;

 ```shell
 gulp encode
 ```

-you need to answer this questions: File to be converted? > resources/VertxProtoStub.js

-Configuration file like an object or url to ProtoStub have on configuration: > something like:
+When this tasks is executed, the user will have to select the file to be encoded.
+Next, the Configuration file is requested.
+A configuration file example, is:
 ```json
 {
   "url": "wss://msg-node.localhost:9090/ws"
 }
 ```
-or an empty object
+If there is no configuration file, you should type:
 ```json
 {}
 ```

-This will be a default file to be loaded? (yes/no) > yes or no
+The final question is whether this is a default file? (yes/no) > yes or no

-// TODO: optimize this to read if it is an hyperty or protocol stub;

 ###### <a id="watch-hyperty">Watch Hyperty</a>

-If you need change some resource file, like an Hyperty, you need run this task first.
-This task will be covert ES6 to ES5 and encode the Hyperty file changes in a base64 file and add it to the descriptor folder in the respective place;

-in your command line run:
+This task continuously monitors, changes performed in Hyperties' source code files located at "examples" dir, to automate the provisioning of Hyperties in the Catalogue (see `gulp encode` above).

 ```shell
 gulp watch-hyperty --dest=resources
 ```

 ###### <a id="build-hyperties">Build Hyperties</a>

-At this moment, the hyperties are placed on src folder, but will be moved for examples folder;
+*is this needed?*

-If you need change some resource file, like an Hyperty, you need run this task first.
+If you need change some resource file, you need run this task first.
 This task will be covert ES6 to ES5 and encode the Hyperty file changes in a base64 file and add it to the descriptor folder in the respective place;

-in your command line run:
 ```shell
 gulp build-hyperties --dest=resources
 ```

 ###### <a id="watch-rethink">Watch Rethink</a>

-if you need watch all changes in other rethink repository and copy the distribution file to dev-service-framework and encode it, you can use this task;
+*I didn't understand this one* if you need watch all changes in other rethink repository and copy the distribution file to dev-service-framework and encode it, you can use this task;

 ```
 gulp watch-rethink
 ```

-**NOTE** This is a work in progress.
-This task can be optimized;

 ###### <a id="watch">Watch</a>

-if you need watch all changes on src folder and convert them to a dist file, run:
+This tasks convert all the files from ES6 to ES5 and update the distribution file;

 ```
 gulp watch
 ```

-This will convert all the files from ES6 to ES5 and update the distribution file;

 #### Unit Testing

 Unit testing can be launched manually with **karma start**.

-~~It's advisable to use [expect.js](https://github.com/Automattic/expect.js) instead of assert.~~
+~~It's advisable to use [expect.js](https://github.com/Automattic/expect.js) instead of assert ().~~

+*Ths text below has to be updated:*

-After investigate and testing the [expect.js](https://github.com/Automattic/expect.js) it don't support some features for ES6, because this tool hasn't activity at some time, that is why, it is recomended use the [chaijs](http://chaijs.com/) it is more versatile and have expect.js (but updated) and others tools that can be useful;
+After investigate and testing the  because this tool hasn't activity at some time, that is why, it is recomended use the [chaijs](http://chaijs.com/) it is more versatile and have expect.js (but updated) and others tools that can be useful;

 The address data factory can be tested independently by calling